Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Applications for non-cocompact lattices in rank 1 simple Lie groups

-One particular Banach representation that is of particular importance is the regular representation in $L^p$.
-Its (continuous) cohomology is what we commonly call \textit{(continuous) group $ L^p$-cohomology}.
+An important Banach representation is the regular representation in $L^p$.
+Given a locally compact second countable group $G$, we denote by $H^*_\mathrm{ct}(G, L^p(G))$ the (continuous) cohomology of $G$ with values in the right regular representation on $L^p(G) := L^p(G, m_G)$, where $m_G$ is a left Haar measure, we commonly call this space the \textit{(continuous) group $ L^p$-cohomology} of $G$.
 Some properties that make $ L^p$-cohomology interesting are the following. \\ $\bullet$ It is invariant by quasi-isometries \cite{pansu95}, \cite[1.1]{bourdon-remy-vanishings}. \\ $\bullet$ It has natural geometric interpretations: there are simplicial and de Rham versions of $ L^p$-cohomology, which coincide with the group-theoretic version for well-behaved simplicial complexes and manifolds admitting nice geometric actions \cite[3.2]{bourdon-remy-vanishings}, \cite[A.1]{bourdon-remy-non-vanishing}.

 Pansu showed a vanishing result for de Rham $ L^p$-cohomology of manifolds with pinched strictly negative sectional curvature \cite[Théorème A]{pansu08}.
 This applies in particular to non-compact globally symmetric spaces of rank 1, and by extension to their isometry groups and their cocompact lattices.
 As an application of Theorem \ref{Induction for non cocompact lattice in abstract lcsc group}, we obtain that non-cocompact lattices satisfy the same vanishing result as their ambient simple Lie groups of rank 1.